 If we have dry skin, the first thing that we should aim to do is drink 1 to 2 liters of water a day on an empty stomach and between mealtimes, depending on the season, our lifestyle, age, etc.

 With this simple habit, we could solve this skin problem for once and for all.
-As a bonus, our body will work better overall.
+As a bonus, our body will also work better overall.

-2. Low-fat diet including the healthy varieties
+2. A low-fat diet including the healthy varieties

-Fats are good for our health because in addition to other functions, they nourish our skin from the inside and give it a healthy, hydrated and firm appearance.
+Fats are good for our health because, in addition to other functions, they nourish our skin from the inside and give it a healthy, hydrated and firm appearance.